jentic/.github/profile/README.md

 ## 🤝 Join the Community

-- Live meetups for agent builders
+* Connect at online meetups for agent builders
-- Community-sourced APIs & workflows
+* Explore community-driven APIs and workflows
-- Early access to internal demos
+* Stay updated on the latest in agentic workflows

 <div align="center">
   <p align="center">